FanchenBao/probe_request_injection/readme.md

 ## Emit probe request

 Probe request injection is achieved using the [Scapy](https://scapy.readthedocs.io/en/latest/) library.
 The logic of emitting probe request is in `emit/emit_probe_request.py`.
 Using this script requires that the virtual environment be activated.
-So run the following command to read the helper text of this script.
+Run the following command to read the helper text of this script.

 ```bash
 source venv/bin/activate